VectorKappa/dotfiles/README.md

 ## Setup
 - install yay
-- run ./setup.sh for initial installation
+- run `./setup.sh` for initial installation
-- use stow for deploying
+- run `./apps.sh` to install basic apps
-- run ./copy-bin.sh to copy scripts to /usr/bin
+- use stow for deploying desired settings (`stow polybar`) for polybar
-- run ./apps.sh to install basic apps
+- run `./install.sh` to copy scripts to /usr/bin